JoshuaWidjaja/WolfTD/README.md

 Simply download the ZIP file and launch the file titled WolfTD.exe

 WolfTD is my first real project created in Unity, and is also the first experience I have had working with the C# language.
 Since it was my first time, I utilized the help of both Unity and youtube tutorials to help me create the game.
+Thank you for taking the time to check it out!

 ################## FOLDER EXPLANATION #########################

 My-assets Folder: Contains sprite images that are utilized for shop icons.
+Special thanks to devassets.com for providing free assets that were used in this game.

 WolfTD- Primary folder that contains all needed assets and settings for running the game.
 Most important subfolder is Assets, which contains the script for GameLogic, animations, prefabs, texture materials, and more.